snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 >[!IMPORTANT]
    >
    > * Ensure that the dates are in chronological order.
 The "Last Created Date" should not be later than the "Last Modified Date."
-   > * If no dates are specified, all documents will be considered for indexing.
+   > * If no dates are specified, all documents are considered for indexing.

 **Manage Properties**